We are proud of our school and of the progress and achievements of our pupils. We know that the school has many strengths including:

 Current areas for development include:

 - to raise the profile of reading throughout the school.
-Although attainment and progress in reading is high over time (especially at Level 5 and 6), more recently our pupils have performed better in writing and maths.
+Although attainment and progress in reading is high over time, more recently our pupils have performed better in writing and maths.
 We have been working hard to ensure that pupils develop a love of reading and to ensure that all children challenge themselves by reading a variety of texts.
 We have reviewed our teaching of phonics and provided support to those children who have struggled to master their sounds.

 - to enhance our PE provision so that pupils are equipped with the skills to lead healthy, active lives.